 - Stalking based on jealousy—motivated by the threat of loss of someone; for example, a girlfriend stalking her boyfriend’s female coworker

 - Stalking based on envy—driven by the desire to get something another person has; for example, a girl stalking your girlfriend because she wants to end up with you, like in this Reddit example

 How Can DoNotPay Help if You Have a Female Stalker?

 DoNotPay’s mission is to make your life easier by stopping stalkers in just a few easy steps.
 Experiencing stalking firsthand can be downright traumatic and make you fear for your safety.
 It is exhausting and time-consuming to navigate the legal system and research options you have against female stalkers.
 With the help of our robot lawyer, you can protect yourself in a matter of minutes.
 Check out how easy it is:

-- Create an account on DoNotPay’s website in your web browser or iPhone app
+- Create an account on DoNotPay’s website in your web browser

 - When you log in, hit Relationship Protection

 - Choose Safety and Stalking when you start a conversation with our chatbot